Kiefer Ravena: Return and eventual retirement

+Ravena was included in the 21-man pool for the 2023 FIBA World Cup, where he was eventually included in the final 12-man lineup.
+He has not been included in the national team or the pool ever since.
+Ravena later confirmed in July 2026 that he has already retired from the national team.

 3x3 basketball

 National 3X3 team

 Along with Jeron Teng, Bobby Ray Parks Jr., and Kevin Ferrer, Ravena competed at the 2013 FIBA Asia 3X3 Championship as part of the Philippine national 3x3 team.

 Ravena represented the Philippines in the 2017 FIBA 3x3 World Cup on June 17 to 21, 2017 in Nantes, France.
 They finished the tournament at 11th place.

 Other FIBA-sanctioned tournaments

 Ravena then led the Team Philippines to a win against Team Qatar on an exhibition game at the 2015 FIBA 3x3 All-Stars which was held between the Dunk Contest and All-Stars finals of the tournament in Doha, Qatar on December 10, 2015.
 He was joined by Jeron Teng of La Salle, as well as Nigerian imports Ola Adeogun of San Beda and Bright Akhuetie of Perpetual.
 They were coached by Coach Eric Altamirano, head coach of the NU Bulldogs.
 Aside from representing Team Philippines, Ravena was also chosen as one of the members of the jury at the 2015 FIBA All-Stars Dunk contest.

 Ravena again represented Team Philippines in an exhibition game held during the FIBA 3X3 World Tour Final this time with Karl Dehesa, Paolo Hubalde and Jayson Castro (who replaced L.A.
 Tenorio).
 The event took place in Abu Dhabi, UAE wherein they were defeated by the host team.